FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 # 5. Extensibility

-Data types, properties, and enumerated values MAY be defined as extensions to GEDCOM X Conceptual Model by external specifications.
+Data types, properties, and enumerated values MAY be defined as extensions to the GEDCOM X Conceptual Model by external specifications.
 New data types, properties, and enumerated values MAY also be added by future versions of the GEDCOM X Conceptual Model or by other GEDCOM X specifications.
 Implementations of this version of the specification will not be able to process such extensions correctly and, in fact, will not be able to distinguish such extensions